-• In order to prevent clutch slippage (since the engine oil also lubricates the clutch), do not mix any chemical additives.
+- In order to prevent clutch slippage (since the engine oil also lubricates the clutch), do not mix any chemical additives.
 Do not use oils with a diesel specification of "CD" or oils of a higher quality than specified.
-In addition, do not use oils labeled "ENERGY CONSERV-ING II" or higher.
+In addition, do not use oils labeled "ENERGY CONSERV-ING II" or higher. - Make sure that no foreign material enters the crankcase.

-- Make sure that no foreign material enters the crankcase. - 13.
-Start the engine, and then let it idle for several minutes while checking it for oil leakage.
-If oil is leaking, immediately turn the engine off and check for the cause. - Turn the engine off, wait at least ten minutes, and then check the oil level and correct it if necessary. - Install the access cover by turning it clockwise.
+- 13. Check the engine oil filler cap O-ring for damage, and then install the filler cap. - 14.
+Start the engine and let it idle for several minutes while checking for oil leakage.
+If any oil leakage is found, immediately turn the engine off and check for the cause. - 15.
+Turn the engine off, wait at least ten minutes, and then check the oil level and correct it if necessary. - 16.
+Install panel E.